yaso9/easy-video-player/readme.txt

 * Embed responsive videos for a better user experience while viewing from a mobile device.
 * Embed HTML5 videos which are compatible with all major browsers.
 * Embed videos with poster images.
+* Customize the video player using modifier classes
+* Embed videos using three different skins

 = Easy Video Player Plugin Usage =